BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Continue Reading About interoperability

-- The InterOperability Laboratory (IOL) at the University of New Hampshire heads consortia for testing products in any of these areas of standards and technology: 1394, ADSL, ATM, Fast Ethernet, FDDI, Fibre Channel, Gigabit Ethernet, IP/Routing, Network Management, Token Ring, VLAN, and Wireless.
+- The InterOperability Laboratory (IOL) at the University of New Hampshire heads consortia for testing products in various areas of standards and technology.